OHI-Science/OHI-website/content/news/maritime-boundaries.md

 ---
 title: "A Line in the Sand: What Makes a Maritime Boundary?"
-name: "Changing ocean borders and their impact on OHI assessment"
+name: "Changing Ocean Borders and Their Impact on OHI Assessment"
 bg_image: "/images/maritime-boundaries/ships.jpg"
 card_image: "/images/maritime-boundaries/beach-boundary.jpg"
 preview_text: "When you think of a border, what comes to mind?
 The line drawn between countries?
 The landmass of a continent?"